jeff-luszcz/MagLoopTuner/README.md

 If errors occur you may hear the script read the error message or giberish.
 If this happens make sure no other applications are using the same serial port, or that the hamlib connection values are correct

-# Using the optional maglooptunerset.sh to set frquency on radio and then read aloud S Meter
+# Using the optional maglooptunerset.sh to set frquency on radio and then read aloud the S Meter readings
 You can edit the script to set a desired frequency, to prevent haivng to launch js8call or similar app to change to a new frequency.

 To use, call the maglooptunerset.sh file, and supply the frequency to your desired frequency on the command line.